auth0-lab/a0-components/README.md

 # Auth0 Lab / UI Components

-The UI Components are for experimentation and testing purposes only, not intended for production use.
-They are provided for evaluation in a non-commercial environment and may not remain available or be incorporated into the Auth0 platform.
-Use of these components is without support, and all questions should be directed to discussion groups.
+The UI components are an experimental Auth0Lab library.
+They might not remain available or be incorporated into the Auth0 platform.
+Use of these components is without support and all questions should be directed to the open source repository or the [Auth0Lab discord](https://discord.gg/QGHxwDsbQQ).

 ## Getting Started